jaksil1k/newsPhoenix/README.md

 # newsPhoenix

 ## Description
-Hello, it's simple news app with auth and docker.
+Hello, it's simple news app with auth and docker with swagger.

 I created this project for the test task.
+All endpoints listed in swagger in ${url}/api/swagger-ui/index.html#/

 ## Implemented